 What was discovered?

 What does it mean?
+Why is it important?

 What if the research is in progress and I don't have results yet?

 For the URSCA Conference you can write a "Promissory Abstract" which will still describe the background, purpose and how you will accomplish your study's purpose and why it is important.
 Phrases like "to show whether" or "to determine if" can be helpful to avoid sharing a "hoped for" result.
+The abstract may use past tense for background but future tense for describing what will be done.

 Stylistic considerations

-- Complete — it covers the major parts of the project.
+- Complete — it covers the major parts of the project

-- Concise — it contains no excess wordiness or unnecessary information.
+- Concise — it contains no excess wordiness or unnecessary information

-- Clear — it is readable, well organized, and not too jargon-laden.
+- Clear — it is readable, well organized, and not too jargon-laden

 The importance of understandable language